Corsican Fig Jam

 Perhaps you know that my husband, Antoine, is Corsican (Colonna in Corsica is like Smith in England).
 Cheeses from his “Island of Beauty” (l’île de beauté) are made from sheep’s milk or goat’s milk and many of them are, well, rather pungent.
 So the addition of fig jam is the perfect marriage on the cheeseboard since its sweetness helps put out the fire.

-What Corsican Fire?
+A Corsican Cheese Fire?

 I say fire, since some Corsican cheeses can be so powerful that Antoine’s grandmother used to keep the robust ones under the chimney, letting their aromatic fumes drift off around the mountain village.
 She claimed that if she kept one in her fridge, she would have to throw it out: the fridge not the cheese!